 second-level registrations, ICANN's base registry agreement includes a "Schedule of Reserved Names at the Second Level in gTLD Registries" which makes provision for certain country and territory names.
-Applied-for strings which are considered by ICANN to be certain other geographical names, e.g., capital city names, need to be accompanied by documentation of support or non-objection from the relevant governments or public authorities.
+Applied-for strings which are considered by ICANN to be certain other geographical names, e.g., capital city names, must be accompanied by documentation of support or non-objection from the relevant governments or public authorities.

 - 34. GAC members have expressed further reservations regarding a number of new gTLD applications on grounds of correspondence to geographical or other "sensitive" terms, advising the ICANN Board not to proceed beyond initial evaluation, and seeking Board clarification on scope for applicants to modify their new gTLD applications to address specific GAC concerns. - 35.
-ICANN is also managing a process to allow for the possible registration of two-character domain names at the second level in new gTLDs.
-The Center submitted comments to ICANN noting that the Second WIPO Internet Domain Name Process considered the possibility of exploring measures for the UDRP to apply to third-level registrations in order to mitigate the potential for trademark abuse. - 36.
+In December 2016, ICANN authorized the release of all previously-reserved two-character domain names at the second level in new gTLDs provided that registry operators first allow respective governments a thirty-day period to purchase such domain names; require registrants to represent that they would not falsely imply government affiliations in connection with the use of such two-character domain name; and provide a post-registration complaints procedure .
+The Center submitted comments to ICANN noting that the Second WIPO Internet Domain Name Process considered the possibility of exploring measures for the UDRP to apply to third-level registrations in order to mitigate the potential for trademark abuse . - 36.
 The Secretariat will continue to monitor developments and provide input where possible.